 Take the Nightline through an infinite Metropolis.
 Destination?
 Unknown.

-Inspired by late nights on New York City's MTA system.
+Inspired by late nights on the Tristate area MTA system.

 "Take the Train Journey of a Lifetime.....
 A meditation on Travel" -OnlySP